 I listened to the podcast and immediately ordered Matthew Walker’s book, Why We Sleep and read it cover to cover in two days.
 What I learned wasn't only bad, it was so much worse than I ever imagined.
 It turns out all that time—in the ten years I'd been taking Ambien—I'd never really slept.
 I mean I knew alcohol had fucked with my sleep, but in the past four years even while sober, I'd been sedating myself, but not actually ever sleeping.
 And in this sedated state, my brain was not getting the kind of repair needed to actually fuction properly.
 This causes endless, documented problems physically, psychologically, emotionally.
 High risk of dementia.
 Shorter life expectancy.
 Depression.
 Anxiety.
 Hallucinations.
 The list goes on and on.
 And this is a pill that just last month 10 millions American's swallowed.
 TEN.
 MILLION.

 Over the course of the next few weeks, I kept the pills in a basket in my bathroom.
-I wasn’t ready to throw them out just yet (there are so many metaphors here, but that’s another book entirely).
+I wasn’t ready to throw them out just yet.
 A few nights, I took half a pill—why?—just to see, I guess.
-And I was heartened when the following night, I wouldn’t take any and slept okay.
+And I was heartened when the following night, I didn’t take any and slept okay.
 I also hated the way I felt the day after taking it and could see the marked difference now that I'd gone without.

 Finally, on a random Tuesday last month, after not taking any for almost six weeks, I grabbed the bottle, took a picture of it, and then unceremoniously dumped the remaining pills into the toilet.
 It took two flushes to get them down.
 I whispered an emphatic fuuuuuck youuuuuu as they disappeared.